martafonekVOLE/IVS_Project_Calc/README.md

 # IVS_Project_Calc
-IVS 2021 project.
+IVS 2021 school project (FIT VUT BRNO, CZ).
 Building Electron.js application for Windows (building via JavaScript, HTML, CSS).
+**Final evaluation:** 138/156 points
 # INTRODUCTION
 ### What is this project about?
 Well, our task was to create a *calculator* using any type of tools.